 On this self-guided, hotel-to-hotel walking holiday, you'll explore the beautifully tranquil Langhe region of Piedmont, a gastronomic gem quietly tucked into Italy's north-western corner.
 Recently recognised by UNESCO, the countryside is a glorious mix of gently rippling, wave-shaped hills cloaked by layers of vines, sunflowers and oak forests, crowned with honey-hued hamlets and majestic Savoy castles.

 Your route starts and ends in Benevello, nestling in the hazelnut-clad Alta Langa hills, from where you follow the limpid Tanaro River before climbing through a string of hamlets to Grinzane Cavour where you'll enjoy gorgeous balcony views from the hotel terrace!
-It's then on to Castiglione Falletto, dominated by its distinctive C11 castle.
+It's then on to Castiglione Falletto, dominated by its distinctive 11th century castle.
 As you approach beautiful Monforte d'Alba, whose ochre-coloured houses seem to cling enchantingly to the hillside, you visit Barolo, home of the revered eponymous wine.
 Distances are reasonably short, leaving plenty of time to try the many regional specialities en route.
 This rich and fertile land produces some of Italy's finest food and wine, from robust Barolo and sweet Moscato to aromatic white truffles (exclusive to Alba), crunchy hazelnuts and tangy cheeses.

 Read more about this holiday in Planet Confidential.

 The walks are mainly through vineyards on earthen paths, forest trails and some asphalt sections.
 Walking boots are essential and poles are recommended for the ascents and descents through the vineyards which may be uneven underfoot.

 Arrive at your hotel in time for a swim before dinner in Villa d'Amelia's superb restaurant.